Danixu/ecm-tools-reloaded/README.md

 # Changelog

+### 20210704

+* New ECM file version.
+This version improves the way the data is stored to allow better random access

 ### 20210627

 * Changed the manual IN/OUT buffers to C File buffers.
 The speed is almost the same (6s to 7s), but are much easier to manage.